Cookies on this website

 We use cookies to ensure that we give you the best experience on our website.
 If you click 'Accept all cookies' we'll assume that you are happy to receive all cookies and you won't see this message again.
 If you click 'Reject all non-essential cookies' only necessary cookies providing core functionality such as security, network management, and accessibility will be enabled.
 Click 'Find out more' for information on how to change your cookie settings.

-Background Paediatric otorrhoea (PO) is a symptom-based diagnosis encompassing acute and chronic ear infections which cause otorrhoea in children and young people (CYP).
-Aim To understand the burden of PO on primary care services.
-Design and Setting A longitudinal population study in UK primary care.
-Methods Data from the Clinical Practice Research Datalink (CPRD Aurum), January 2005 to December 2019, was analysed.
-CYP under 17 years of age with otorrhoea were included.
+BACKGROUND: Paediatric otorrhoea (PO) is a symptom-based diagnosis encompassing acute and chronic ear infections that cause otorrhoea in children and young people (CYP).
+AIM: To understand the burden of PO on primary care services.
+DESIGN AND SETTING: This was a longitudinal population study in UK primary care.
+METHOD: Data from the Clinical Practice Research Datalink (CPRD Aurum), January 2005 to December 2019, was analysed.
+CYP <17 years of age with otorrhoea were included.
 Standardised annual incidence and presentation rates were estimated.
-Poisson regression modelling was used to determine risk ratios comparing sex, age and IMD.
+Poisson regression modelling was used to determine risk ratios comparing sex, age, and Index of Multiple Deprivation (IMD).
 A probabilistic simulation scaled-up estimates for the UK population.
-Results The cohort included 6,605,193 CYP, observed over 32,942,594 person-years.
-There were 80,454 incident cases and 106,318 presentations of PO during the 15-year period, equating to standardised annual incidence and presentation rates per 1000 patient-years of 2.42 (95% CI: 2.40-2.44) and 3.15 (3.13-3.17) respectively.
-In the UK this equates to 41,141 primary care appointments per year.
+RESULTS: The cohort included 6 605 193 CYP, observed over 32 942 594 person-years.
+There were 80 454 people with incident cases and 106 318 presentations of PO during the 15-year period, equating to standardised annual incidence and presentation rates per 1000 patient-years of 2.42 (95% confidence interval [CI] = 2.40 to 2.44) and 3.15 (95% CI 3.13 to 3.17), respectively.
+In the UK this equates to 41 141 primary care appointments per year.
 Incidence was higher in males, those aged 0-2 years, and those living in the least deprived quintile.
-Treatment involved oral antibiotics (57.1%), no prescription (28.1%), topical antibiotics (9.7%), or combination (4.9%).
+Treatment involved oral antibiotics (57.1%, 45 931/80 454), no prescription (28.1%, 22 569/80 454), topical antibiotics (9.7%, 7797/80 545), or a combination (4.9%, 3910/80 545).
 The cost to NHS primary care is estimated at £1.97 million per year.
-Conclusions This is the first longitudinal population-based study investigating PO which demonstrates the burden on primary care.
-Antimicrobial prescribing predominantly follows NICE guidelines using oral amoxicillin.
+CONCLUSION: To the authors' knowledge, this is the first longitudinal population-based study investigating PO that demonstrates the burden on primary care.
+Antimicrobial prescribing predominantly follows National Institute for Health and Care Excellence guidelines using oral amoxicillin.
 Aminoglycosides are the most frequently prescribed topical antibiotic despite the concern of ototoxicity.

 DOI